The Best Denver Photography Spots In 2025 (With Map)

 44. Colfax Ave

-This cool Denver street boasts colorful pastel houses that make a perfect photoshoot backdrop.
+Colfax Ave is a cool Denver street that boasts colorful pastel houses that make a perfect photoshoot backdrop!
 The neighborhood itself is also worth exploring for its restaurants, cafes, bars and shops, like the vintage Lula Rose General Store.

 45. The International Church of Cannabis